maxwellacioli/ProjetoRedes1/README.md

 ## MIB

 MSI (Structure of Management Information) is a method for defining managed objects and their respective managements.
 It is a set of objects contained in a device management information.
-MIB-II {{RFC 1213}} is a specific MIB.
+MIB-II {{RFC1213}} is a specific MIB.
 Its main objective is to provide specific information about the managed device via TCP / IP.
 Proprietary MIBs are developed by manufacturers of devices because through them it is possible that a manufacturer add specific information to your devices.

 # Protocol Commands